scalawithcats/scala-with-cats/src/pages/codata/index.md

-## Codata in Scala

-- Representing codata in Scala is probably familiar to most.
-- ~trait~, abstract methods to define an interface
-- ~class~ to define concrete implementations
-- Sane use of object oriented features: we don't have deep inheritance hierarchies.
-In fact we generally don't want to use any non-trivial inheritance.
-(Trivial = extending an interface.)
-- Example: set with `union`, `contains`, `insert`, and `isEmpty` as interface.
-Note we can represent infinite data (set of even numbers for example)

 ## Data versus Codata

 - Converting between algebraic data types and codata.
 Church encoding or Boehm-Berarducci encoding.
 I call it **functionalization** for simplicity.
 Show Church-encoded list.
 This is fold!
 Fold connects algebraic data types and codata.